 Covid-19 Service Protocols

 The COVID-19 global pandemic has changed all of our lives in countless ways.
 Most of us are probably aware of family or friends who have been infected.
 The social distancing measures put in place have been very important in helping to reduce the rate of further spread of the virus and we are now seeing the dividends of those important public health measures.
-Early on in the pandemic our healthcare system was regrettably very under prepared, but over the past several weeks we have seen significant improvements in many different aspects of this pandemic, particularly in hot spots such as Connecticut.
+Early on in the pandemic our healthcare system was regrettably very under prepared, but over the past year we have seen significant improvements in many different aspects of this pandemic, particularly in hot spots such as Connecticut.

 This revised protocol will include:

-There will be enhanced cleaning and disinfection of the pre-procedure, intra-procedure, and post-procedure areas between each patient.
+There will be enhanced cleaning and disinfection of the pre-procedure, intra-procedure, and post-procedure areas between each patient

 This protocol has been developed by a collaborative group of our GI, Surgical, and Anesthesia Physicians, our Nursing Staff and Facility Director, and is in keeping with the latest recommendations in the literature, by national GI, surgical, and anesthesia societies and the Connecticut Department of Health.
 We are confident that we will be able to provide state of the art GI endoscopic care in a safe environment for all.